Encharted Cook

 Instructions

-• Wash and hull the strawberries, then slice them into a medium bowl.
+• Prepare Strawberries.
+Wash and hull the strawberries, then slice them into a medium bowl.
 Add sugar to the strawberries and stir well.
 Let the berries sit for at least 20 minutes or until well-macerated and juicy.

 1 Pint Fresh Strawberries, ⅓ Cup White Granulated Sugar